Facts About Niger's Culture, Geography, and History

 7. A mere 2.8% of the total land area in Niger is cultivated.

 With 80% of its landmass resting in the hot Saharan Desert, there is little land left for cultivation.
 Most cultivation activities are carried along the banks of Niger River and the southern parts that border Nigeria and Benin.
 Furthermore, most of the population comprise of nomadic pastoralists who hardly practice cultivation.

-6. The mains agricultural export from Niger is peanuts; the second largest agricultural export is cotton.
+6. The mains agricultural export from Niger is peanuts; the second-largest agricultural export is cotton.

 Niger’s agriculture is still primitive and traditional.
 Combined with adverse climatic conditions, there is hardly large-scale commercial farming, save for cotton.
 Peanut is the dominant agricultural export.
-Peanut farming takes place along the southern borders, especially Nigerian border region.
+Peanut farming takes place along the southern borders, especially the Nigerian border region.